Invest in yourself with Financial Education.

 • This workshop provides great ideas and suggestions for popular websites and apps to help you manage your finances.
 You will walk away equipped with essential tools and innovative sites - many available for free or at a very low cost.

-• Key Topics: Best sites and apps for budgeting, to earn money for everyday tasks, to sell unwanted items, help jumpstart your savings and pay down debt.
+• Key topics: Best sites and apps for budgeting, earning money on everyday tasks, selling unwanted items, helping jumpstart your savings, and paying down debt.

-Understanding 529 Plans and the Michigan Education Savings Plan - for Parents
+529 Plans & the Michigan Education Savings Plan - for Parents

 • This presentation is applicable to students attending any college or university and is facilitated by a staff member from TIAA - 529 Savings Program Manager